 If your furnace (heater) starts making loud or unusual noises, it might be a clear sign of trouble.
 Furnaces are often the one thing in your home that can be neglected.
-However, you likely recognize what sounds are expected from your furnace when it’s running like it should, so noise that’s out of the ordinary needs your attention.
+However, you likely recognize what sounds are expected from your furnace when it’s running as it should, so the noise that’s out of the ordinary needs your attention.
 Your furnace may get your attention by making one or two of these sounds.

 - Screeching Noise: If you hear a screeching noise, it could be something wrong with the motor, or a bearing inside the motor that is producing the noise.

 - Metallic Chirping Noise: If you hear a metallic chirping noise, it might be caused by the wheel being out of alignment, a motor mount might be broken or loose, or your bearings could be worn down.
 Sometimes you are sometimes able to wiggle the wheel to get the alignment to resolve itself, but if you don’t know what you’re doing, it’s simply a better idea to have an expert HVAC tech handle things.

 - Rattling sound: If you hear a noisy rattling sound when your furnace shuts off, it is probably the metal parts to your furnace cooling down.
 However, it can also be something more unpleasant.
 The blower can be out of alignment or an error in the motor occurred.
 If you hear this noise you should give Precision a call.